wontothree/portfolio/README.md

-# Simple Portfolio Page
+# Simple Career Page

-Profile page using no dependencies (no framework, no library), just javascript, html, and css
+Career page using no dependencies (no framework, no library), just javascript, html, and css